Confused about nonstick cookware brands?

 Granitium nonstick coating has become popular in recent years so we thought we'd address it specifically.
 It's marketed as a "granite" product, but the truth is that Granitium is a brand name of PTFE.

 Granitium nonstick coating contains small pieces of extremely hard ceramic which creates a rough texture.
-The rough texture is caused by the ceramic particles protruding from the coating.
-By doing so, they protect the PTFE from the wear and tear of utensils, abrasive cleaners, and more.
+The ceramic particles protrude from the nonstick surface slightly, protecting it from the wear and tear of utensils.

 Many people swear by the durability of Granitium and claim it's better than other brands of PTFE.
 But is it?

-While it's true that the ceramic particles help to protect the PTFE from wear and tear, they can't protect it from heat, and heat is the number one killer of nonstick properties for both PTFE and ceramic coatings.
+The ceramic particles will help to protect the PTFE from utensils, but they can't protect it from heat, which is the number one killer of nonstick properties.
+So even these reinforced coatings aren't going to last more than a few years.

-A few brands that we know contain Granitium include Zwilling/JA Henckels Capri and Ballarini Parma.
-Additionally, brands that contain coatings like Granitium include Granite Rock/Granite Stone, some lines of ScanPan, Carote ("Ilag" coating) and many more.
+A few brands that contain Granitium include Zwilling/JA Henckels Capri and Ballarini Parma.
+Additionally, brands that contain coatings like Granitium include Granite Rock/Granite Stone, some lines of ScanPan, Carote ("Ilag" coating), and many more.

 So, Which Nonstick Cookware Is Better?

 Overall, ceramic is perceived as the "healthier" nonstick cookware.
 But the nanoparticle issue makes this a less certain claim than we once thought.
-Perhaps the bigger issue is that ceramic's nonstick properties are so short-lived that many people still prefer PTFE cookware.
+Perhaps the bigger issue is that ceramic's nonstick properties are so short-lived that many people still prefer PTFE.

-How Do You Figure Out If a Nonstick Pan is PTFE or Ceramic?
+How Do You Tell If a Nonstick Pan is PTFE or Ceramic Nonstick?

-If you're going to buy nonstick cookware, then this is the question you probably want to answer before you buy.
+If you're going to buy nonstick cookware, this is the question you want an answer to.

-Here we start to get into the real issues, which are that a lot of people want to avoid PTFE, and a lot of manufacturers make it hard to do so.
-Descriptions can be confusing and not clearly state a nonstick pan's construction.
+Here we start to get into the real issue, which is that a lot of people want to avoid PTFE, and a lot of manufacturers make it hard to do so.

 Somewhere on the Amazon page or the manufacturer's home page, you can usually find the truth--but not always.
-Manufacturers sometimes manage to have pages and pages of jargon without a single actual fact about what their pan actually is.
+Manufacturers sometimes manage to have pages of jargon without a single actual fact about what the pan is.

 This is most often the case for PTFE pans, so that's your first clue.